Strinova: Development

 iDreamSky, Strinovas developer and publisher, is a video game publisher primarily known for Chinese releases of mobile games such as Subway Surfers.
 The company received investments from Sony and Tencent for the development of Strinova.
 The game is the company's first in-house game targeted for Western audiences.
 Strinova began development in 2019, with the goal of creating an anime-themed third-person shooter.
 Stringification and character skills were designed to take focus away from aim and gun control—aspects of shooting games which the developers saw as unpleasant for players.

 A closed beta of the game was released in June 2024, with a second beta test in October 2024.
 Its second beta test coincided with the release of a demo for the Steam Next Fest.
 The game went on early access for Windows in China on August 3, 2023.
-It was released in China on February 1, 2024. iDreamSky released the game for Windows globally on November 22, 2024. iDreamSky plans to release the game on Android, iOS, PlayStation 5, and Xbox Series in 2025.
+It was released in China on February 1, 2024. iDreamSky released the game for Windows globally on November 21, 2024. iDreamSky had planned on releasing the game on Android, iOS, PlayStation 5, and Xbox Series in 2025.
+The open beta of the mobile version was launched in China in October 2025, partnering with the Japanese girl group @onefive as ambassadors, who produced the collaboration theme song "Meow Meow Heartbeat" (喵喵心跳, Miāo Miāo Xīntiào).